scipp/scipp/README.md

 #### TBB

 Scipp uses TBB for multi-threading.
-This is an optional dependencie.
+This is an optional dependency.
 We have found that TBB from `conda-forge` works best in terms of `cmake` integration.
 You need `tbb` and `tbb-devel`.